 The first and foremost aspect to consider is to define your target audience.
 You might have a very broad audience, but when you’re creating ads, you must know who you are creating your ads for.
-So we recommend creating a specific audience within your broad audience.
-Personalizing ads will boost engagement significantly and save you some serious dollars.

 Statistics from 2016 revealed that 71% of individuals does not mind ads that are relevant to them and their buying habits.
 A generic ad will not appeal to anyone.
 As a result, your money will go to waste because less people will engage with your ad.
-Use the attribute examples below to segment your target audience properly so you can create the best ads and get the best results.
+Use the attribute examples below to define your target audience properly so you can create the best ads and get the best results.

 - Age, Gender, Location – This is the most basic target audience.
 It’s a start, but if you only target using these three attributes you won’t be able to personalize your ads and YOU WILL waste your money.